OSGeo/grass/doc/development/submitting/python.md

     win.SetLabel(_("Name for new raster map to create"))
 ```

-instead of constructing string from several parts:
+instead of constructing string from several parts (bad example):

 ```py
 if ...: